nhsuk/nhsuk-frontend/packages/components/footer/README.md

 # Footer

-Find out more about the footer component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/).
+Find out more about the footer component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/).

 ## Example